pingcap/docs/tidb-configuration-file.md

 ### `committer-concurrency`

 + The number of goroutines for requests related to executing commit in the commit phase of the single transaction.
-+ Default value: `16`
++ Default value: `128`
 + If the transaction to commit is too large, the waiting time for the flow control queue when the transaction is committed might be too long.
 In this situation, you can increase the configuration value to speed up the commit.

 ### `stmt-count-limit`

 - The maximum number of statements allowed in a single TiDB transaction.
 - Default value: `5000`
 - If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error.
-This configuration takes effect **only** in the retriable optimistic transaction.
+This configuration takes effect **only** in the retryable optimistic transaction.
 If you use the pessimistic transaction or have disabled the transaction retry, the number of statements in a transaction is not limited by this configuration.

 ### `txn-entry-size-limit` <span class="version-mark">New in v5.0</span>